 The Only Way To Do a Safety Audit Properly

-I refuse to work anymore with auditors who rub their hands together and get more pleasure and satisfaction out of finding non-conformances and their own perceived self importance and power than they do about finding good things and supporting the auditee.
+I refuse to work anymore with auditors who rub their hands together and get more pleasure and satisfaction out of finding non-conformances and violations and their own perceived self importance and power than they do about finding good things and supporting the auditee.
 People have no problem with you finding non-conformances if it is done in a constructive way and perhaps you provide them with a solution – plenty of times they will even volunteer info about things that they aren’t doing properly – stuff they could easily hide from a Spud Head!

 I don’t use a checklist anymore, nor a laptop and rarely even a pen and paper.
 Those things just put the auditee off.
 I cringe when I hear an auditor say “hang on just give me a moment to type that in or write that down”.
 My best advice is to just go in and let them talk to you about their system and get them to show you stuff.
 Let them talk, let them run off on tangents, it’s all good info.
 So what if they aren’t following your numbering system, you should know the audit tool like the back of your hand and can direct them back on track when necessary.
 Write it all up later, if you forget something they are more than happy to get a phone call later.
-You’ll be on your way home straight after a nice lunch/debrief with some new friends, with all the info you need, while at 5pm Spud Head is still sitting in a room of pissed off people typing in the response to Q 22.214.171.124a
+You’ll be on your way home straight after a nice lunch/debrief with some new friends, with all the info you need, while at 5pm Spud Head is still sitting in a room of angry people typing in the response to Q 18.104.22.168a

 The end result is always better for all parties than the formal policeman/judge/authoritarian approach – and you get invited back again!
 I get a big thrill out of getting phone calls or emails from auditees long after the audit to tell me how they are going or about the latest thing they have developed and wanting an opinion or, most or the time, some praise.